 The Office of Legal Affairs shall retain records of all disclosures received and all actions taken by the CRC for a period of six (6) years from the date of the disclosure to the CRC, the date of the application to which it relates, or the date of termination or completion of the award or grant activity to which it relates, or submission of final expenditure report to the relevant agency, whichever is later.
-The CRC shall submit a fiscal year summary report to the President, Senior Vice President of Finance and Administration, and the Chief Compliance Officer.
+The CRC shall submit a fiscal year summary report to the President and the the Chief Compliance Officer.